rasmus-kirk/submerger/README.md

 - Merge two subtitle files into one output file.
 - Customize subtitle color and position for the second subtitle track.
 - Recursively search directories for subtitle files to merge based on language markers.
-- Supports both `.srt` and `.vtt` subtitle formats for inputs, only `.srt` as output.
+- Supports both `.srt` and `.vtt` subtitle formats for inputs, only outputs `.srt` however.

 ## Installation